SFU-Archives/digital-transfer/procedures/standard-producers/02-transfer.md

 Determine the number of transfer folders / packages you will need.
 - You can structure your transfer as one large package or break it down into as many separate packages as you like.

 There are a number of situations in which you might want to create multiple transfer packages.
-For example when:
+Examples:
 - You are working on a transfer project on and off over several weeks and you want to push things out as you go.
 - Different persons are responsible for different parts of the transfer.
 - Different retention schedules (RRSDAs) apply to different parts of the transfer; materials covered by different RRSDAs must be packaged separately (1 RRSDA = 1 transfer folder).
 - File sizes are very large (e.g. audio and video materials) and you want to break up the transfer into several parts.

 ### Large transfers
 In general it is fine to use SFU MoveIt to create large packages (up to 10 GB) and upload them to SFU Vault.
-But the larger the transfer package, the greater the processing time for packaging (for SFU MoveIt) and the longer the upload time (for SFU Vault).
+But the larger the transfer folder, the greater the processing time for packaging (for SFU MoveIt) and the longer the upload time (for SFU Vault).
 - A single transfer folder cannot exceed 10 GB.
+- Packaging and upload times depend on the resources of your computer and the speed of your internet connection respectively.
 - **For optimum processing and upload speeds, we advise keeping folder size to under 2 GB.**

 It will not always be feasible to keep transfer folder size below these thresholds, e.g. if you are transferring audio-visual materials.
-- You should still package the materials with SFU MoveIt as described in the next section, but there may be alternatives transfer methods (e.g. copy to an external drive for pick-up or delivery), rather than upload to SFU Vault.
+- You should still package the materials with SFU MoveIt as described in the next section, but there may be better alternatives than SFU Vault for transfer.
+- E.g. copy the transfer package to an external drive for pick-up or delivery.
 - Consult with an archivist about the best transfer method for packages larger than 2 GB.

 ## 2.3 Create a transfer package with SFU MoveIt
 <img align="right" width="400" src="../../screenshots/02-sfu-moveit.png">

 Use SFU MoveIt to create the transfer package.

-- Double-click the `sfu-moveit` application icon to open the utility.
+Open the app by double-clicking the `sfu-moveit` application icon.

 Enter information about the transfer in the fields provided.
-- [Appendix A, Transfer metadata](appendix#a-transfer-metadata) describes fields in more detail.
+- [Appendix A, Transfer metadata](../appendices/a-transfer-metadata.md) describes fields in more detail.
-- Note that your contact information will default to whatever values were entered in your previous session.
+- Note that the first time you open SFU MoveIt, your contact information fields will be blank; subsequently the values from your previous session will be saved and entered as the default.

 Click the `Create Transfer Package` button.
 - You will be prompted to select the target transfer folder.
-- You can only select one transfer folder per package (but there is no limit to the number of sub-folders it may contain); see the section above on [How many transfer folders?](#how-many-transfer-folders).
+- You can only select one transfer folder per package (but there is no limit to the number of sub-folders it may contain); see the section above on [How many transfer folders?](#how-many-transfer-folders)

 SFU MoveIt will display a notification message when it has completed packaging.
 - Find the transfer package on your desktop as a single zip file.
-- The name of the zip file is based on the data your entered as the `Transfer title`.
+- The name of the zip file is based on the value you entered as the `Transfer title` (**not** on the transfer folder name).
-- [Appendix B, Anatomy of the transfer package](appendix/#b-anatomy-of-the-transfer-package) provides more information about the transfer package and its structure.
+- [Appendix B, Anatomy of the transfer package](../appendices/b-anatomy-transfer-package.md) provides more information about the transfer package and its structure.
-- Note that the transfer package is a **copy** of the target transfer folder; the original folder and files are left in place.
+- Note that the transfer package is a **copy** of the target transfer folder; the original target folder and files are left in place.

 ## 2.4 Upload the transfer package to SFU Vault
 Upload the transfer package (zip file) to the deposit folder you were assigned in step 1.1 above ([Request a deposit folder](01-pre-transfer.md#11-request-a-deposit-folder)).
-- The deposit folder is typically named `Deposit_DeptOrganizationName`.
+How you access this folder depends on whether or not you have an ongoing **Digital Transfer Account** and whether you are connecting to Vault via the desktop or web version.

 ### SFU Vault desktop version
 If you have a [Digital Transfer Account](01-pre-transfer.md#13-request-an-ongoing-digital-transfer-account) and you have installed the desktop version of SFU Vault, the deposit folder should appear in the directory system on your local computer (accessible via Windows File Explorer or Mac Finder).
+- The deposit folder is typically named `Deposit_<<OrgDeptName>>`.

 Drag the transfer package to the deposit folder.
 - The application will synchronize your local folder with the deposit folder on Vault.